whprocter/RPr-Chakraborty-2021/docs/report/report_notes.md

 SMR = Standardized Mortality Ratio = ODE (ordinary differential equation)

+note: while spatialEpi uses 0.5 significance threshold, satscan appears to use 0.1.

 Should we have used county-level local relative risk or cluster-level cluster relative risk?
 This probably indicates that we should use county-level local relative risk: "estimate relative risk (RR) for COVID-19 incidence rates at the county level"

 There are definitely differences in Kulldorf spatial scan statistic between SatScan and SpatialEpi.
 What are they?